That Girl Cooks Healthy

 Instructions

-• If you are using my homemade saltfish skip the below step and move onto preparing your buljol using with the hot or cold method.
+• If you are using my homemade saltfish skip the below step and move onto preparing your buljol using the hot or cold method.

 • If you are using storebought saltfish, add the saltfish to a medium sized saucepan with water and leave to soak overnight or for several hours.
 Drain off the water and replenish with more water, bring to the boil and boil out the salt excess, if the water gets too salty (taste test) then drain off the water and continue to boil/drain until the water isn't salty.